-Red whimpered – an urgent sound, nuzzling him and prancing a few feet away, then back again, as if to say, this way, this way, we need to go this way!
+The dog whimpered – an urgent sound – and pranced a few feet away, then back again, as if to say, this way, this way, we need to go this way!

-“I know,” said the Boy, though he couldn’t remember what he knew.
-Blood tickled his arm, crimson on dark brown, and he took three deep breaths and finally stood.
+“I know,” said the Boy, though he couldn’t remember how he knew.
+Blood tickled his skin, crimson on dark brown, and he took three deep breaths and finally stood.

 He’d wrenched his ankle real bad.
 This was gonna hurt.

-The dog made a good aid – pulling him along, directing his steps, and that was good because the woods were making noises, sounds that didn’t seem like wind or animals or people or anything else the Boy, and they sounded like they came from big throats and horrible wet red maws guarded by jagged teeth.
-He clenched his own as he tried to stumble faster.
+The dog made a good aid – pulling him along, directing his steps – and that was good because the woods were making noises, sounds that didn’t seem like wind or animals or people, deep red wet howling sounds that spurred him to stumble faster.
 “How’d we get here, Red?” he asked the dog, rubbing his head where it still hurt faintly, like a memory of pain.
-He swallowed.
 “I don’t remember.”

 Instead of answering, Red froze, stiff and unblinking, and began to growl.

 The tree up ahead wasn’t a tree.
 It moved, tearing up the soil like a crab rising from sand, and the Boy screamed and fell backwards.